eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

    Interestingly the effects were not immediate, but gradual, since doubling to 300mg daily I felt like productivity increasing like a gentle ramp-up across weeks and even months.
-It was like unlocking skills in a video game: I first unlocked the todo list, then the calendar, then the Pomodoro timer, etc.
+It was like unlocking skills in a video game: I first unlocked the todo list, then the calendar, then the [Pomodoro timer][pomo], etc.

 1. **Anhedonia:** before Bupropion, I could easily experience negative emotion (mostly anxiety) but positive emotion was very muted.
 My emotional range